emferrari31/dw_tech_test/README.md

 Users can submit new survey notes, as well as view and edit previous submissions.

 ## Installation
-1. Clone the repository
+1. Clone the repository:
 ```js
 git clone https://github.com/emferrari31/survey-app.git
 cd survey-app
 ```
-2. Install dependencies:

-4. Run the following command to install all necessary dependencies:
+2. Install dependencies: Run the following command to install all necessary dependencies:
 ```js
 npm install
 ```